Our Lunchtime Support

 There are opportunities for the young playground leaders to:

-• Develop leadership skills such as - organisation, communication and teamwork
+- Develop leadership skills such as - organisation, communication and teamwork Build confidence and self-esteem

-• Build confidence and self-esteem
+- Build confidence and self-esteem

-• Be responsible for leading their peers and groups of younger children
+- Be responsible for leading their peers and groups of younger children

-• Increase the variety of play experiences available for the children promoting physical, social and creative opportunities
+- Increase the variety of play experiences available for the children promoting physical, social and creative opportunities

-• Improve children's choices and positive behaviours on the playground
+- Improve children's choices and positive behaviours on the playground

-Our P.A.L.S job description and application form has been reviewed and will be circulated to the children in Year Six at the beginning of the academic year for those interested in being involved in this leadership role.
+Our P.A.L.S job description and application form has been reviewed and will be circulated to the children in Year Five at the beginning of the academic year for those interested in being involved in this leadership role.
 The successful candidates will then be invited to meet with Ms Revell to talk about what the role will include and the expectations of them moving forward.
 The children understand the responsibilities that come with the role and take it very seriously.
 It is an excellent forerunner to young leaders and other young citizenship awards in the future.

 Time for a change - the BeDifferent way!